mrciolino/wiki-backup/timeline.md

   - [The Death of Krorg](/Events/the-death-of-krorg)

   - The party decides to seek out the Oracle of Fywick, hoping that she may be able to advise them on how to defeat Darmuth.
+  - The party makes landfall at the Shrine of Torment.
+From here they ride their carriage to Kaltrosar Bay.
   - [Drawing Cards in The Carriage](/Events/drawing-cards-in-the-carriage)
 - On their way to Fywick, the party find another chamber with a runic teleportation circle in it.
 After touching one of the magical vines within the chamber, Darmuth was alerted to their presence, she sent her giant bone devil pet through the teleporter to pursue the party.
 It is initially stuck within the portal room and has to claw its way out, giving the party enough time to flee.
 Federina arrived on her flying ship just in time to pick up the party.
 They tied the carriage to the bottom of the flying ship and departed.
 - The giant Bone Demon creature begins pursuing the party.
 They must use the flying ship to constantly put distance between them.
 Spoops uses Dio to navigate and track Darmuth's pet as they fly.